sinankalkan/CENG501-Spring2021/project_AltunKara/readme.md

 ### 2.1.3 Implementation Details

--The model is optimized by using an ADAM optimizer.
+- The model is optimized by using an ADAM optimizer.
--The learning rate was 0.0001 both in the segmentation network and SBE network.
+- The learning rate was 0.0001 both in the segmentation network and SBE network.
--They used randomly initialized weights with 8 input batches.
+- They used randomly initialized weights with 8 input batches.
--For boundary key point maps, they selected 6 points and run the algorithm 40000 times.
+- For boundary key point maps, they selected 6 points and run the algorithm 40000 times.
--They integrated the proposed method in several segmentation networks: U-Net, FCN, Dilated-Net.
+- They integrated the proposed method in several segmentation networks: U-Net, FCN, Dilated-Net.
 - For every iteration, they train the segmentation network 8 times and the SBE network 3 times to train two networks in an adversarial manner.